Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: RESULTS

-Although the average loss rate over the two-month period presented in Figure~\ref{fig:PoPDataLossRateCDF} appears relatively low, significant variations may occur within specific short-term intervals, influencing the selection of destination PoPs.
-For instance, Figure~\ref{fig:LossChicagoCompareISL} demonstrates a scenario where, during a half-hour interval, the loss rate between Chicago and Seattle is sufficiently high so that the optimal choice of destination PoP would be Seattle, despite the space user’s proximity to Chicago.
+Although the average loss rate over the two-month period reported in Figure~\ref{fig:PoPDataLossRateCDF} appears relatively low, significant variations can occur within specific short-term intervals, influencing the selection of destination PoPs.
+For instance, Figure~\ref{fig:LossChicagoCompareISL} shows a scenario where, during a half-hour interval, the loss rate between Chicago and Seattle is sufficiently high so that the optimal choice of destination PoP would be Seattle, despite the space user’s proximity to Chicago.